Re-run failed tests only (preview)

 After updating your configuration, run the job that runs tests again and make sure that the same number of tests are being executed as before the config.yml change.

-Then, the next time you encounter a test failure on that job, click the "Re-run failed tests only" button.
+Then, the next time you encounter a test failure on that job, select Rerun failed tests.
 If the --verbose

 Installing circleci-tests-plugin-cli plugin.